Becoming a U.S. citizen is a momentous achievement, but the naturalization process can often feel overwhelming.

 In some cases, an applicant may be denied citizenship.
 This could happen for several reasons, such as:

-If your application is denied, Immigration Spurgin can help.
+If your application is denied, Immigration Spurgin PLLC can help.
 We offer appeals and motions to challenge a denial, and we may be able to assist with correcting issues in your application or presenting new evidence.

 Becoming a U.S. citizen comes with numerous benefits: